-Figure 4.2: Tensile Stress-Strain Curve for CFRP specimens
+Figure 4.1 Stress-Strain Curve for CFRP specimens

-After going through experiment process, Figure 4.1 and Figure 4.2 show the load-displacement curve and stress-strain curve.
+After going through experiment process, Figure 4.1 shows stress-strain curve.
 The composite laminate exhibited a rough linear response up to the maximum stress value.
-At this point, the composite failed causing sudden great damage across the width of the sample and exhibited brittle behaviour, as shown in Figure 4.3.
+At this point, the composite failed causing sudden great damage across the width of the sample and exhibited brittle behaviour, as shown in Figure 4.2.
 When brittle material is subjected to load, it will fail (break) with little deformation.
-The yield point, and the failure point are similar for brittle material.
-The maximum load is 32.42 kN, showed in Figure 4.1.
-Stress-strain curve for CFRP specimens are shown in Figure 4.2.
+The yield point and the failure point are similar for brittle material.
+Stress strain curve for CFRP specimens are shown in Figure 4.1.
 The ultimate tensile stress is at 503.85 MPa respectively.

-Figure 4.3: Tensile test after testing: a) Specimen 1, b) Specimen 2, c) Specimen 3
+Figure 4.2 Tensile test after testing: (a) Specimen 1, (b) Specimen 2, (c) Specimen 3

 During the test, cracking sound detected due to fibre breaking and delamination.
-A sudden exploding sound spotted when the specimen break at ultimate (Figure 4.2).
-Tensile failure code in Figure 4.3 shows at specimen 1, it breaks near at the top tab which is Lateral At tab Top (LAT), specimen 2 break in the tab, Lateral Inside tab Top (LIT) and specimen 3 breaks near at top and bottom of the tabs.
+A sudden exploding sound spotted when the specimen break at ultimate (Figure 4.1).
+Tensile failure code in Figure 4.2 shows at specimen 1, it breaks near at the top tab which is Lateral At tab Top (LAT), specimen 2 break in the tab, Lateral Inside tab Top (LIT) and specimen 3 break near at top and bottom of the tabs.
 All three specimens have different failure code/typical modes, this may be due to laminating problem, gripping and different thickness.
 Failure code/typical mode is to record the mode and location of failure of the specimen according to standard description using the three-parts failure mode code.

-Figure 4.5: Tensile Stress-Strain Curve for GFRP specimens
+Figure 4.3 Stress-Strain Curve for GFRP specimens

-Figure 4.4 shows a load-displacement curve with the highest load 11.36 kN and Figure 4.5 shows stress-strain curve with ultimate tensile stress at 161.17 MPa.
+Figure 4.3 shows stress-strain curve with ultimate tensile stress at 161.17 MPa.
 Same as the CFRP specimens in tensile test, the composite laminate exhibited a rough linear response up to the maximum stress value.
-Here, the composite failed causing sudden great damage across the width of the sample, as shown in Figure 4.6.
+Here, the composite failed causing sudden great damage across the width of the sample, as shown in Figure 4.4.
 Specimens for both CFRP and GFRP failed in brittle behaviour which is typical failure for polymer matrix composite.
-Tensile stress for CFRP specimen is higher than GFRP specimen as shown in the graph.
-CFRP specimen has a higher elastic modulus and lower density than GFRP specimen, with a combination of lightweight, very high strength and high stiffness (Smith & Hashemi, 2001).
+Tensile stress for CFRP specimen is 503.85 MPa from Figure 4.1 and higher than GFRP specimen which is 161.17 MPa as shown in Figure 4.3.
+CFRP specimen has a higher elastic modulus and lower density than GFRP specimen, with combination of lightweight, very high strength and high stiffness (Smith and Hashemi, 2001).
+From Figure 4.1 calculated young modulus is 21236 N/mm and from Figure 4.3

+8058.5 N/mm for GFRP.
 These properties make the use of CFRP attractive for aerospace application.

-Figure 4.6: Tensile test GFRP after testing: a) Specimen 1, b) Specimen 2, c) Specimen 3, d) Example of cracking
+Figure 4.4 Tensile test GFRP after testing: a) Specimen 1, b) Specimen 2, c) Specimen 3, d) Example of cracking

-Tensile failure mode for GFRP in Figure 4.6 shows at specimen 1, it breaks near the top tab which is Lateral At tab Top (LAT), specimen 2 break in the middle, Lateral Gage Middle (LGM) and specimen 3 breaks near at top tab, Lateral At tab Top (LAT).
+Tensile failure mode for GFRP in Figure 4.4 shows at specimen 1, it breaks near the top tab which is Lateral At tab Top (LAT), specimen 2 break in the middle, Lateral Gage Middle (LGM) and specimen 3 breaks near at top tab, Lateral At tab Top (LAT).
 Here, the composite laminates display a rough linear response up to the maximum stress value.
-At this point, the composite failed in a devastating manner across the width of the sample, as shown in Figure 4.6(d), cause abrupt rupture and rapid drop in the stress-strain curve.
-The specimens have different failure mechanism, this may be due to gripping, laminating problem and different thickness.
+At this point, the composite failed in a devastating manner across the width of the sample, as shown in Figure 4.4(d), cause abrupt rupture and rapid drop in the stressstrain curve.
+The specimens have different failure mechanism; this may be due to gripping, laminating problem and different thickness.

-Static Compression Test for Sandwich Corrugated-core Structure
+4.3 Static Compression Test for Sandwich Corrugated-core Structure